Knowledge That Matters

 The Environmental and Earth Sciences Department at Doane College nurtures students' perspectives on environmental topics and provides them with a thorough knowledge of environmental issues at the global, regional and local levels.
 The program will increase your competence in addressing these issues and their origins, consequences and solutions.
 The program is interdisciplinary and designed to prepare you for careers or advanced study in a variety of areas.

-At Doane, you can pursue a Bachelor of Science degree in environmental science with emphasis areas in biology, chemistry, computational thinking, or science teaching.
+At Doane, you can pursue a Bachelor of Science degree in environmental science with emphasis areas in biology, political science and policy, chemistry, computational thinking, or science teaching.

 - environmental science